——— Chapter Art (Click to view) ———

 The figure fell back laughing.

-When Vera finally calmed down realizing what had happened, she stood up making out the figure: A boy drenched in sea water.
+Taking a second to regain her composure, the little girl began scanning over figure: A boy drenched in sea water.
 Dark red curly hair plastered to his face, with a crimson scarf embracing him.

-Her face turned into a scowl as she grew angry.
+Her face turned into a scowl as her mood dropped.

 Vera picked up a loose piece of wood from the ground and held it over her head.

 Naren sprang up, slowly stabilizing his breathing.
 Locking his golden eyes with Vera's.
-Her hands shook in the air.
-Naren didn't say anything.
+Her hands trembled in the air.
+Naren didn't lift his hands.
 He was curious to see how far she would go.

 A warm voice came from beside them.
 Throwing a shudder down Naren's spine.